-Case two
+Case Two

-Second case is a 65-year-old alcoholic male patient, also from Tamilnadu, presented to a tertiary care centre in Puducherry, India in2019, with cough associated with blackish mucoid expectoration and haemoptysis; the condition had lasted for two months prior to presentation.
-A chronic smoker, the patient was experiencing breathlessness (mMRC grade III) and intermittent fever.
+The second case is of a 65-year-old alcoholic male patient, also from Tamilnadu, presenting to a tertiary care centre in Puducherry, India, in 2019 with cough associated with blackish mucoid expectoration and haemoptysis; the condition had lasted for two months prior to presentation.
+A chronic smoker, the patient was experiencing breathlessness (mMRC grade III)

+and intermittent fever.
 He was treated at home with broad-spectrum antibiotics for one week.
-At the time of presentation, the patient had type-1 respiratory failure, an elevated blood cell count of 12,470/mm3 (Normal range: 4,000-7,000 mm3) and altered renal parameters [blood urea of 64 mg/dL (Normal range: 15-40 mg/dL), serum creatinine of 1.58 mg/dL (Normal range: 0.7-1.2 mg/dL) and RBS of 286 mg/dL (Normal range: 70-140 mg/dL].
-The autoimmune serology work up (ANA) was negative.
+At the time of presentation, the patient had type-1 respiratory failure, an elevated blood cell count of 12,470/mm3 (Normal range: 4,000-7,000 mm3) and altered renal parameters (blood urea of 64 mg/dL [normal range: 15-40 mg/dL], serum creatinine of 1.58 mg/dL [normal range: 0.7-1.2 mg/dL] and RBS of 286 mg/ dL [normal range: 70-140 mg/dL]).
+The autoimmune serology work up ANA was negative.
 HRCT showed right upper lobe central ground-glass opacity surrounded by a ring of consolidation (reverse halo sign) along with a cavitating consolidation involving the right upper and middle lobes suggestive of fungal pneumonia [Figure 1B].

 To rule out the possibility of a disseminated fungal infection, a CT scan of the brain with the paranasal sinuses was taken; this scan appeared normal.
 Fibre optic bronchoscopy (FOB)-guided trans bronchial lung biopsy (TBLB) showed dense acute inflammatory cells and fungal colonies morphologically consistent with a diagnosis of mixed mucormycosis and aspergillosis with angio-invasion [Figure 2].
-As the patient had deranged renal parameters, he was intravenously treated with liposomal AmB at 5 mg/kg/day.Blood sugars were adequately controlled
+As the patient had deranged renal parameters, he was treated with intravenous liposomal AmB at 5 mg/kg/day.
+Blood sugars were adequately controlled (maintained at RBS <140 mg/dL) with parenteral insulin.
+The patient responded well to the treatment and improved both clinically and radiologically [Figure 3].